 This week the medical field has stepped forward to advocate the use of ultrasound in detecting the Coronavirus.

 Easy-to-disinfect portable ultrasounds have become a popular choice in assisting with triage.
-Here at Probo, we’re getting an increased number of requests for recommended point-of-care portable ultrasound systems that can be sterilized easily.
+Here at Probo, we're getting an increased number of requests for recommended point-of-care portable ultrasound machines that can be sterilized easily.
 Each of these systems are highlighted in the resources in the links below.

 Systems recommended in these videos and resources include: GE VScan Extend, SonoSite S-Series and SII, and the GE Venue.
 Each of these systems are portable or easily moved, budget-friendly, among the easiest to sterilize, and built for efficient workflow.
 You'll see examples of these in the resources below.

 This is an excellent and complete guide that provides a solid understanding of lung Point-of-Care Ultrasound (POCUS), provided by Dr. Joe Minardi, Director of the WVU Medicine Center for Point-of-Care Ultrasound.
 This informative video covers:

 - Advantages of lung POCUS to image known or suspected COVID-19 patients

 - Learn about proper disinfection of ultrasound equipment